Crash of a Embraer ERJ-190-200LR in Kupang

 Circumstances:

 Crashed into the sea of Timor while on a flight from Darwin to Kupang.
-No trace of the aircraft nor the crew was ever found.
+No trace of the aircraft nor the crew was found.

 Crew (2nd Squadron):